-WordPress has evolved into a powerful content management system and currently powers more than 28% of the world’s content-managed websites.
+WordPress has evolved into a powerful content management system and currently powers nearly 40% of the world’s content-managed websites.
 And much like a house, once it’s built, a WordPress website requires regular maintenance to keep it running smoothly and securely

 The degree of maintenance that your WordPress site requires depends on your individual site and personal preferences.
 But with a little research or help from your web development partner, you can easily figure out what updates are crucial to keep your WordPress site running smoothly and efficiently.
 Here are some of the WordPress maintenance basics to consider:

 It’s a best practice to perform regular, full-site backups of your website, including the WordPress core, plugins, theme, uploads and especially the database.
 Your WordPress website uses a MySQL database that contains every page, post, comment and link on your website.
 So backing up your WordPress website is critically important in case the database gets corrupted, you encounter issues after updating or the server gets erased altogether.